 How I started to practice yoga?

-My yoga journey started almost 30 years ago when, at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back.
-Robin was also a qualified Iyengar yoga teacher and she encouraged by to learn to look after my lower back.
-My back problem was caused by kayak racing in my teenager years in sunny Hungary, studying for many years and generally spending too much time sitting.
+My yoga journey started in 1989 at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back problem.
+Robin was also a qualified Iyengar yoga teacher and she encouraged me to learn to look after my lower back.
+My back problem was caused by kayak racing in my teenager years in sunny Hungary and my office-work life style.

 The health benefits of regular yoga practice were obvious very soon.
 As long as I kept up my practice I was pain-free and was able to lead a normal life without operation and indulge in my passions of bushwalking and dancing.

-I have been practicing in Iyengar style ever since, sometimes attended other Hatha yoga classes for diversification.
+I have been practicing in Iyengar style ever since, ocassionally attended other Hatha yoga classes for diversification.

 What does yoga mean to me now?

-Yoga has helped me to cope better with stressful situations, loosing loved ones, changing jobs.
+Yoga has helped me to cope better with stressful situations, losing loved ones, changing jobs.
 I feel better physically (softer and looser) and mentally after a practice session.

-In 2009 I started to play with the idea to become a yoga teacher.
+Yoga has been good to me and in 2009 I started to play with the idea to become a yoga teacher.
 I felt that if I just put one person on the path to better health I have contributed something to the community.
-I completed my teacher training in January 2010 and discovered a lot more than I expected.
-There was the smorgasbord of different styles of yoga, the friendships which formed and the exposure to the philosophy of yoga.
-The ink barely dried on my certificate when I started to teach.
+I completed my teacher training in October 2010 and have been teaching since then.

-My years spent as a student in therapy classes made me a better teacher.
-I am able to modify poses to suit the individual.
-I give attention to each and every student, beginners, not so supple and not so young are welcome!
+My years spent as student in therapy classes made me a better teacher.
+I am able to modify poses to suit the individual, to work with their pre-existing conditions.

-A typical class starts with warm up poses which lead to a variety of asanas which increase flexibility, strength, stamina and balance.
-We practice a variety of standing poses, forward bends, back bends, twist and inversions – suitable for the level of the students in the class and the weather.
-I combine repetition with new poses to stimulate and challenge.
+A typical class starts with warm up poses which lead to a variety of poses which increase flexibility, strength, stamina and balance.
+I combine repetition with new poses to stimulate.

 As a member of Yoga Australia (#1766) I am required to undertake professional development which I thoroughly enjoy and find it stimulating.

-Thank you for reading my profile and looking forward to meeting you in one of my classes.
+Thank you for reading my profile and looking forward to hearing from you.